parisbible/parisbible.github.io/team.markdown

 <base target="_blank">

-The project was started by Estelle Guéville and David Joseph Wrisley (NYU Abu Dhabi).
-They have been supported by Niccolò Acram Cappelletto (NYU Abu Dhabi).
+The project was started by Estelle Guéville (Yale University) and David Joseph Wrisley (NYU Abu Dhabi).
+They have been supported by Niccolò Acram Cappelletto (NYU Abu Dhabi) and Amanda Robin Hemmons (Université de Franche-Comté).

 <br>